milkyway-labs/milkyway/x/restaking/README.md

 ### Pool unbonding delegation

 PoolUnbondingDelegation stores the pools unbonding delegation made by a user.
-It allows to obtain an user's pool unbonding delegation.
+It allows to obtain a user's pool unbonding delegation.

 * PoolUnbondingDelegation: `0xa3 | UserAddr | PoolID -> ProtocolBuffer(UnbondingDelegation)`

 ### Operator delegation

-OperatorDelegation stores the delegation made toward an operator by a user.
+OperatorDelegation stores the delegation made by a user toward an operator.
 It allows to obtain all the user's delegation toward an operator and to quick check if a user has delegated toward a specific operator.